William V. Judy: Prader-Willi syndrome

 Especially of concern to Judy has been the treatment and care of children with Prader-Willi syndrome.
 These children have a rare genetic disease that results in poor sucking reflex, muscle weakness, fatigue, and a constant feeling of being hungry (inability to feel full).
 Because of their inability to exercise caused by their muscle weakness and their insatiable appetites coupled with an inability to convert carbohydrates to energy, these children can become overweight and obese.

 In 1999, Judy conducted a one-year study of children aged three months to six years diagnosed with Prader-Willi syndrome.
 He matched the Prader-Willi children in the study with normal children of similar age and sex.

 The Prader-Willi children in the study had a mean plasma Coenzyme Q10 concentration of 0.38 micrograms per milliliter.
 The children tolerated the Coenzyme Q10 treatment well.

 The children who were receiving tube feeding because they were too weak to suckle began to suckle 10 days after the initiation of the Coenzyme Q10 supplementation.

 The children who were of an age to be able to walk but could not walk because of muscle weakness began to take their first steps two to three weeks after they started on the Coenzyme Q10 treatment.

-In 2000, Judy together with his colleague Dr. Stogsdill started the Cyto-Med company, which supplies Coenzyme Q10 to children with Prader-Willi syndrome.
+In 2000, Judy together with his colleague Stogsdill started the Cyto-Med company, which supplies Coenzyme Q10 to children with Prader-Willi syndrome.
 Cyto-Med ships Coenzyme Q10 to children in 14 different countries.
 Prader-Willi children's cells cannot synthesize adequate quantities of Coenzyme Q10.
 Coenzyme Q10 supplementation is necessary to make up for the failure to synthesize Coenzyme Q10 and to lessen the resulting developmental difficulties.